hugetim/language-stata/README.md

 on the command line using [Pandoc](https://pandoc.org/).

 The file [`dyntext.dotex`](examples/dyntext.dotex) is a proof-of-concept and should compile with LaTeX but the output is not shown here.

+## Acknowledgements

+This extension was forked from [the vscode branch of kylebarron/language-stata](https://github.com/kylebarron/language-stata/tree/vscode).